Processing skin biopsies

 Water bath to collect section

 By another automated process, the paraffin is taken out of the sections by sequentially immersing in xylene, then alcohol and then water.
-The slide is then stained routinely using haematoxylin & eosin (H & E).
+The slide is then stained routinely using haematoxylin and eosin (H and E).
 This is an automated process in larger laboratories, but some centres stain manually.
 In some situations, other special stains may be used.

 - Haematoxylin stains include a variety of metal cations that result in varying hues (blue).
 It is a basic dye that stains the nucleic acids of the cell nucleus and is usually partially removed by an acid-alcohol solution.